Ankitchan/Secure_chat_app/README.md

 ./client 127.0.0.1 port num

 Note:
+1. OpenSSL should be installed in your local machine
-1. Ignore any warnings generated
+2. Ignore any warnings generated
-2. Port number should be same for both and client
+3. Port number should be same for both and client
-3. While running client, if the server is on other ip address then the localhost is replaced with the ipaddress of server
+4. While running client, if the server is on other ip address then the localhost is replaced with the ipaddress of server